 A note for US citizens: although there has been a proliferation of blogs and web posts on this topic, the best point of departure is the official site http://www.embassyportugal-us.org/visa-information/ which describes the process and contains a list of required information.
 In most cases it is worth using an expediter for the FBI check and on the Portuguese side it will be useful to have a legal representative act to support you with your entry interview, among other aspects.

 A key requirement will be to have your accommodation sorted prior to applying.
 While we always recommend an exploratory visit to view and select your home in Portugal (whether rented or purchased), sometimes this is not possible for any number of reasons including logistics, timing or cost.
-You may also wish to proceed quickly if you are looking to apply for residence which is later linked to Portugal’s tax-free NHR programme.
+You may also wish to proceed quickly if you are looking to apply for residence which is later linked to Portugal’s previously tax-free NHR programme which was recently increased to 10% from zero, in 2020.
 This is where a company such as ours will provide an invaluable service in identifying possible options, if necessary allowing you to take a decision at a distance without the cost of having to make a trip.

 We also offer several installation support packages which are unique to this market.
 Feedback from clients has underscored the value and importance of being supported through the initial phase of any international move, and accelerating the integration process.
 We have extensive experience in assisting and guiding foreign, non-EU citizens with residence visa applications, ably supported by law firms which have experience in completing and assisting with the paperwork.

 Moving to Portugal using the D7 visa application process